MatthiasvB/angular_rxjs_refactor/README.md

 This branch assumes that our service has a real-time data update mechanism with the backend.
 State is at most as <q>old</q> as your ping.
 No need to refresh the state &hyphen; ever.

 We also assume that the backend API has changed, and the data we receive becomes easier to integrate into our state.
 A real application may introduce further optimizations, but this is out of scope for this project.

+### `component-borders`
+In this branch, our `app.component` as been split into several components, each doing exactly one thing.

+That means that now, data has to cross component borders.
+It's not straightforward how to do this in a reactive way.
+This branch will show you one method that works well, and that applies to optimally handling things like `@ViewChild`ren as well, without requiring any lifecycle hooks, except `OnDestroy`.